 Control 1DevTool From Your Phone

-Use Remote Control to browse files, run agents, review diffs, send HTTP requests, and query databases on your dev machine — from your phone.
+Use Remote Control over your LAN, a Cloudflare tunnel, or Tailscale to run agents, review diffs, approve plans, and watch your teams — from your phone.

 Remote Control turns your phone into a window onto the machine where 1DevTool is running.
 Kick off an agent from the couch, review a diff on the train, or reply to a prompt that's been waiting for your input — without opening your laptop.
 Everything runs on your own machine; your phone is just the remote.